Type: 5w4 (self-preservation)

 Note that it seems many 5w6s (…myself included) score as INTPs on the MBTI.
 Several who have been analyzed based on literature however seem to ‘really’ have the ISTP pattern i.e. the secondary function appears to be ‘extraverted sensation’.
 See the first post on the S/N axis.

 Some of this difficulty in measurement is due to 6 having difficulty with extraverted sensation, meaning a 5w6 does secondary Se badly (with fears of incompetence, and trying to solve practical problems with excessive thinking) unless the 6 wing is mild.
 The 6w5s solution of finding a leader to help solve a problem generates anxiety for a 5 due to pushing them into closer association with others than they prefer, but Six anxiety is also a ‘negative’ sort of intuition that tends toward negative analysis [Ni] rather than visionary problem solving [Ne].

-Very probable 5w6s showing the ‘ISTP’ pattern include Larry Niven and Rosemary Kirstein.
+A probable 5w6 showing the ‘ISTP’ pattern is Rosemary Kirstein.
 The latter’s ‘Steerswoman’ books show clear Se-based problem solving, for instance at the beginning of the second book, ‘The Outskirters Secret’ where she puzzles out an enemy attack route by drawing a map; the main characters’ sidekick Bel has an 8ish quality due to mainly representing Se; while Ni appears in e.g. 3rd book ‘The Lost Steersman”s very anxious title character.